1. Four 100-level courses

 This course will introduce various strategies used in empirical research of clinical phenomena.
 Practice in behavioral observation systems, structured clinical interviews, and assessment techniques will be gained as students conduct research and write research reports in the area of clinical psychology.

 Three hours classroom plus three hours laboratory a week.
+This course is a Health Studies elective.
 Prerequisites: 165, 201 and 202.

 375 Research Methods in Community Psychology

-This course will emphasize gaining advanced knowledge and skills in the research methodologies of community psychology, answering the question: How does community psychology seek to scientifically understand relationships between enviornmental conditions and the development of health and well-being of all members of a community?
+This course will emphasize gaining advanced knowledge and skills in the research methodologies of community psychology, answering the question: How does community psychology seek to scientifically understand relationships between environmental conditions and the development of health and well-being of all members of a community?
 Students will gain and practice skills in consultation and evaluation of programs to facilitate psychological competence and empowerment, and prevent disorder.
 Specifically, students will: (a) consider ways to assess and be responsive to the needs of people from marginalized populations with diverse socio-cultural, educational, and ethnic backgrounds; (b) become familiar with innovative programs and practices geared towards prevention and empowerment of disenfranchised groups; (c) apply learning (of theory and research strategies) to a problem in the community; and (d) develop skills in collaborating with Carlisle-area community members in identifying, designing, implementing, and interpreting community-based research.
+This course is a Health Studies elective.

 Prerequisites: 175, 201 and 202.